-Expectations and Responsibilities of Entire JCPS Community
+Rights and Responsibilities of Entire JCPS Community

 Supporting positive student behavior requires a high level of commitment from students, parents/guardians, staff, administrators, and members of the JCBE.
 These stakeholder groups have rights and responsibilities that are designed to reflect both the mutual respect and accountability required of all people involved in supporting student behavior.
-The expectations and responsibilities for each group are outlined in this section.
+The rights and responsibilities for each group are outlined in this section.

-Student Expectations and Responsibilities
+Student Rights and Responsibilities

-All students can expect to:
+All students have the right to: